Test Drive 6

-Test Drive 6 is a racing video game developed by Pitbull Syndicate for PlayStation, Microsoft Windows and Dreamcast.
-In the United States the game was published by Infogrames North America, while in Europe the game was published by Cryo Interactive.
-The game featured 37 licensed cars, plus four police car variants.
-As a first for the series, cars from General Motors are not playable in this game, instead they appear as traffic cars.
+Test Drive 6 is a 1999 racing video game developed by Pitbull Syndicate for PlayStation, Microsoft Windows and Dreamcast.
+In the United States, the game was published by Infogrames North America, while it was published in Europe by Cryo Interactive.
+The game features 37 licensed cars, plus four police car variants.
+As a first for the series, cars from General Motors are not playable in this game due to licensing issues, instead appearing as traffic cars.
 The soundtrack featured industrial rock and techno music from artists such as Fear Factory, Lunatic Calm and Cirrus.

 A Game Boy Color version was developed by Xantera, a small developer that also developed other Test Drive titles for the handheld.

-As of 2019, the PC version of the game has compatibility issues preventing it from being played properly on modern computers.
-The game's soundtrack no longer plays due to the removal of Windows' CD audio compatibility for games.
-The installer does not work on Windows Vista and newer, necessitating a drag-and-drop install.
-Use of the dgvoodoo wrapper allows the game to be played somewhat accurately on newer systems, though music is still missing.

 Gameplay

 Test Drive 6 is an arcade racing game similar to previous titles in the series.
 The game features Single Race, "Race Menu" (career) mode and a splitscreen multiplayer mode.

 Single race allows players to choose a car and track and play it without any of the requirements or repercussions of career mode.
 Likewise, this mode has a small selection of cars from all classes available even if the player has not unlocked or purchased them in Race Menu.

 The Race Menu career mode allows the player to purchase a vehicle from the Tier 1 dealership and provides them with tournaments to race in, limited by tier.
 The player wagers in-game currency on each race in the tournament and can receive an extra bonus payout for overall finishing position.
 Tournaments increase in length, difficulty and payout amounts by tier.
 The mode also features Stop The Racers and Stop The Bomber modes wherein the player drives a police car in pursuits.